liferay/liferay-docs/develop/tutorials/articles/02-mvc/06-enabling-search-and-indexing/01-enabling-search-and-indexing-for-guestbook-entries.markdown

+---
+header-id: enabling-search-and-indexing-for-guestbook-entries
+---

-# Enabling Search and Indexing for Guestbook Entries [](id=enabling-search-and-indexing-for-guestbook-entries)
+# Enabling Search and Indexing for Guestbook Entries

 To enable search in the Guestbook portlet for guestbook entries, you need to follow these four steps: